zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 When hosting your mission-critical applications in the cloud, it's important to design for high availability and disaster recovery.

 For Oracle Database Enterprise Edition, Oracle Data Guard is a useful feature for disaster recovery.
-You can set up a standby database instance in a [paired Azure region](/azure/availability-zones/cross-region-replication-azure) and set up Data Guard failover for disaster recovery.
-For zero data loss, we recommend that you deploy an Oracle Data Guard Far Sync instance in addition to Active Data Guard.
+You can set up a standby database instance in another Availability Zone or in a [paired Azure region](/azure/availability-zones/cross-region-replication-azure).
+The type of deployment is decisive of your RPO/ RTO and geo-redundancy requirements.
+Within a region it is recommended to leverage Data Gueard, while for a replication across regions it is recommended by Oracle to leverage Active Data Guard in async mode.
+In addition to that you can deploy Data Guard and Active Data Guard for automatic or manual failover and switchover for disaster recovery.
+This feature is also called [Fast-Start-Failover (FSFO)](https://docs.oracle.com/en/database/oracle/oracle-database/23/dgbkr/oracle-data-guard-broker-installation-requirements.html).

+For long distance data replication, it is recommended to leverage Far Sync.
+Far Sync is an Oracle Data Guard Feature.

+> [!NOTE]
+> If you enable Far Sync, an Active Data Guard license is needed.
+Contact your Oracle representative to discuss the licensing implications.

+Oracle Far Sync addresses a long distance between primary database and secondary database by introducing an intermediate server known as a Far Sync Instance.
+This server receives redo data from the primary database and then forwards it to the standby database.
+Thereby the Far Sync instance is placed closer to the primary to reduce the time of communication.
+The Far Sync server then transfers the redo data asynchronously to the secondary database.

 If your application permits the latency, consider setting up the Data Guard Far Sync instance in a different availability zone than your Oracle primary database.
 Test the configuration thoroughly.
 Use a *Maximum Availability* mode to set up synchronous transport of your redo files to the Far Sync instance.
 These files are then transferred asynchronously to the standby database.

-Your application might not allow for the performance loss when setting up Far Sync instance in another availability zone in *Maximum Availability* mode (synchronous).
-If not, you might set up a Far Sync instance in the same availability zone as your primary database.
-For added availability, consider setting up multiple Far Sync instances close to your primary database and at least one instance close to your standby database, if the role transitions.
+If your application might not allow for the performance loss when setting up Far Sync instance in another availability zone in *Maximum Availability* mode (synchronous), you might want to consider to set up a Far Sync instance in the same availability zone as your primary database.
+For added availability and resiliency, consider setting up multiple Far Sync instances close to your primary database and at least one instance close to your standby database.

 When you use Oracle Standard Edition databases, there are ISV solutions that allow you to set up high availability and disaster recovery, such as DBVisit Standby.